 "competent person" means a competent person as contemplated in the National Building Regulations, Government Notice No. R. 2378 of 12 October 1990;

-"compliance notice" means a notice issued to the owner of a problem building in terms of section 10 of this By-law;
+"compliance notice" means a notice issued to the owner of a problem building to comply with the provisions of this By-law or to comply with conditions stipulated in such notice or any other relevant legislation;